All Episodes

 I mean, look what we just witnessed with Kavanaugh.

-I mean, it it genuinely frightens me.
+I mean, it genuinely frightens me.

-And again, that's not melodramatic.
+And again, it's not melodramatic.

 I worry for my kids what will happen.